Aditya-1020/Hamming-7-4-/readme.md

 Get -> Encode -> Check -> Decode

+# How to run
+Takes 4 bit binary for input

+compile  -> gcc main.c -o main
+Run -> ./main 1011

+Note you will recieve -> Error: Input must contain only '0' or '1'.

 Wat du..
 - Encode 4-bit data into 7-bit Hamming code using parity rules
     - introduce random bit flip to simulate noise